 - Stimulating activity just before bed (scary movie, emotional discussion)

-- The use of alcohol to get to sleep
+- The use of alcohol or other unprescribed drugs to get to sleep

 - Eating a big meal right before you sleep